-In this remarkable true story, set in the era of the last days of the great British airliner, the Vickers Viscount, Jim Rider follows the bizarre circumstances that caused a routine flight from Santander to the UK to end in near disaster in a farmer’s field in Devon.
+This remarkable true story, set in the last days of one of Great Britain’s magnificent airliners, follows the bizarre circumstances that caused a routine flight from Santander to Devon to end in near disaster.

-From the heart-stopping moment of realisation that the plane was not going to reach Exeter Airport you will be in the cockpit with Geoff Whittaker – the pilot whose job it was to do the near impossible – on the ground with witnesses, staring skyward at this strange glider, and alongside the terrified passengers in the cabin, every one of them looking death in the face.
+The Vickers Viscount’s final flight is re-created in rich detail and set in the context of the lives of those who witnessed it.
+From the heart-stopping moment of realisation that the plane was not going to reach Exeter Airport, you will be in the cockpit with Geoff Whittaker – the pilot whose job it was to do the near impossible – on the ground with witnesses and alongside the terrified passengers in the cabin, every one of them staring death in the face.

 Meticulously researched, Forced Landing: The Last Flight of a Viscount perfectly captures the drama of July 17th 1980 that briefly put Ottery St Mary into the headlines.

 Jim Rider has lived in East Devon since 1987 and retired from the Royal Marines as a Captain in 1994.
 He served as Her Majesty the Queen’s Director of Music in HM Royal Yacht, Britannia and worked personally for HM the Queen in the Royal Household on matters of state ceremonial and high profile international events.